Robert de Vere, Duke of Ireland, Marquess of Dublin, 9th Earl of Oxford, Favorite of Richard II, King of England

 Favorite: a person treated with special or undue favor by a king, queen, or another royal person

 Born on January 16, 1362, during the reign of King Edward III of England, Robert de Vere, Duke of Ireland, Marquess of Dublin, and 9th Earl of Oxford was the only child of Thomas de Vere, 8th Earl of Oxford and Maud de Ufford.
 Robert’s mother was the only child of Sir Ralph de Ufford and Maud of Lancaster, the daughter of Henry, 3rd Duke of Lancaster, grandson of King Henry III of England.
 Robert’s father served in several military campaigns of Edward III and when he died in 1371, his nine-year-old son succeeded him.
-Young Robert also succeeded his father as Lord Great Chamberlain, a hereditary office.
+Young Robert succeeded his father as Lord Great Chamberlain, a hereditary office.
 From 1133 – 1526, the Earls of Oxford held the office almost continuously, with a few exceptions due to the forfeiture of some Earls of Oxford for treason.

 Robert and Philippa; Credit – Wikipedia

 On October 5, 1376, Robert married Philippa de Coucy, daughter of Enguerrand VII, Lord of Coucy and Isabella of England, the eldest daughter of King Edward III of England.
 Their marriage was childless.
-On June 21, 1377, King Edward III died and he was succeeded by his ten-year-old grandson King Richard II.
-Richard II’s father Edward, Prince of Wales, also known as the Black Prince, had died in 1376.
+On June 21, 1377, King Edward III died and was succeeded by his ten-year-old grandson King Richard II.
+Richard II’s father Edward, Prince of Wales, also known as the Black Prince, died in 1376.
 Robert was often at court in his role as Lord Great Chamberlain and as the husband of the king’s first cousin.
 He quickly became a favorite of the young king and a member of the Privy Council.

 Hedingham Castle, the seat of the Earls of Oxford; Credit – By Simondaw, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=4375023